Yaksha

+A unique cultural dance form related to the Yakshas is Yakshagana.
+Yakshagana is a traditional stage performance, found in Dakshina Kannada, Udupi, Kasaragod district and Uttara Kannada, Shimoga and western parts of Chikmagalur districts, in the state of Karnataka.

 Early yakshas

 Yakshas appear in Hindu, Jain and Buddhist texts.
 Several monumental yakshas are known from the time of the Maurya Empire period.
 They are variously dated from around the 3rd century BCE to the 1st century BCE.
 These statues are monumental (usually around 2 metres tall), and often bear inscriptions related to their identification as yakshas.
 They are considered as the first known monumental stone sculptures in India.
 Two of these monumental yakshas are known from Patna, one from Vidisha and one from Parkham, as well as one yakshini from Vidisha.
 The yakṣas may have originally been the tutelary deity of a city, district, lake, or well.
 Their worship, together with popular belief in nagas (serpent deities), feminine fertility deities, and mother goddesses, may have had its origin among the early Hindu people of India.
 Yaksha worship coexisted with the priest-conducted sacrifices of the Vedic period.
 They were later viewed as the steward deities of the earth and the wealth buried beneath.